Why small businesses need more than one business insurance policy

 If you need to temporarily shut down due to a covered business interruption, commercial property can protect business owners from a loss of business income.

 For example, let’s say you have a coffee shop and you own its commercial location.
-If a tree falls and crashes through the building’s roof, a commercial property policy could offer help to pay for the repair.
+If a tree falls and crashes through the building’s roof, a commercial property policy could help pay for the repair.

-A business owner’s policy, also called a BOP insurance policy, combines all the coverage of both general liability insurance and commercial property insurance in a single, more efficient and comprehensive package.
+A business owner’s policy, also called a BOP insurance policy, combines all the coverage of both general liability insurance and commercial property insurance in a single, efficient and comprehensive package.

 The beauty of a BOP is that it can carry more protection than just a single policy.
 It can help cover damage that you or your employees may inadvertently cause to another person’s property, as well as bodily injury accidents that injure patrons or passersby to your business.